 Q: How much of the product do I take to find relief?

 A: It's a little complicated.
 CBD products effect everyone differently, and what works for someone else might not work well for you.
-It really just depends on your metabolism, your body weight, your endo-cannabinoid system, and various other factors.
+It really just depends on your metabolism, your body weight, how active your endo-cannabinoid system is, and various other factors.
 We encourage you to experiment with your "dose."
 It's best to start small, say 10 - 20 mg of CBD, and then build up in strength until a desired effect is achieved.
 For some this could be as little as 10-20 mg, but for others it could be 50 - 100 mg, or more.